gtsifrikas/Droste/README.md

 ```

 ### Map Values and Keys
-Different caches may know about different type of values and keys.
+Different Caches may know about different types of values and keys.
-For example you may have a ram cache that needs a `String` type key and returns a `UIImage` type and a network fetcher (which is a type of cache) which knows about URL as a key and NSData as a response type.
+For example, you may have a RAM cache which uses a `String` type key and returns a `UIImage` type and a network fetcher (which is a type of cache) that uses URL as a key and responds with NSData.
-If you want to combine these two caches you couldn't do it directly because their types doesn't much.
+If you would like to combine those two Caches you could not do it directly because their types do not match.
-You can map the values and key of a cache using mapValues and mapKeys
+You can map the values and key of a cache using `mapValues` and `mapKeys`.

 #### Example
 ```swift